ericf1/ftwbot/README.md

 - Implementing Reddit and YouTube APIs
 - Creating custom web links for Discord webhooks
 - Having settings to edit how the messages are formatted
+- Logging and posting your own scheduled posts

 Suggestions are appreciated and can be posted to the [Discussions](https://github.com/ericf1/ftwbot/discussions) page or in our Discord Server.